 Photini’s research and teaching focus on the links between social and digital inequalities; power and data; and algorithmic cultural developments.
-By combining multi-disciplinary approaches with concepts and theories drawn from sociology, political economy and cultural theory, her work explores how digital media can be used to both reinforce and challenge racism, inequality and oppression; and the questions of power, agency and ideology within the digital, cultural and creative economies.
+By combining multi-disciplinary approaches with concepts and theories drawn from sociology, political economy and cultural theory, her work explores how data can be used to both reinforce and challenge racism, inequality and oppression; and the questions of power, agency and ideology within the digital, cultural and creative economies.

 Research interests and PhD supervision